Skip to main content

 See below details of scheduled overnight closures and diversion routes due to essential maintenance works:

-Access to the M6 Toll at junction T4 northbound and southbound entry slip will be closed overnight Monday to Friday (21:00 to 06:00) by a National Highways Contractor for essential Traffic Signal upgrade works on 7th to 19th July, 7th – 13th August, and 1st to 16th September.
+Access to the M6 Toll at junction T4 northbound and southbound entry slip will be closed overnight Monday to Friday (21:00 to 06:00) by a National Highways Contractor for essential Traffic Signal upgrade works on 1st to 16th September.
 A clearly signed diversion route will be provided.
 For NB traffic along the A38 and A5127 to the M6 Toll at T5 northbound entry slip.
 For SB traffic A38 SB to T3 southbound entry slip.

 The NB diversion route will lengthen your journey by 1.75 miles and approximately 4 minutes in free flow conditions.
 For SB traffic there is no impact on time or distance travelled.

-Access from the M6 Toll to the A5/ A38 at junction T4 northbound exit slip will be closed overnight (21:00 to 06:00) on the 27th of July by Midland Expressway Ltd for essential carriageway resurfacing works.
-A clearly signed diversion route will be provided along the A38 to T4 northbound exit slip via T3 northbound exit slip.
+Access from the M6 Toll to the A460 at junction T8 northbound exit slip will be closed overnight (21:00 to 06:00) on the 11th of September by a Midland Expressway Ltd contractor for essential technology maintenance works.
+A clearly signed diversion route will be provided along the M6toll northbound to junction 12 and back down the M6 southbound to junction 11.

-The diversion route will not lengthen the distance of your journey your journey but will add approximately 4 minutes to your travel time in free flow conditions.
+The diversion route will lengthen your journey by 5 miles and approximately 5 minutes in free flow conditions.

 High Speed 2 (HS2) works